Some of the most common electrical safety hazards include power outlets that are:

 Ants and other insects sometimes do congregate inside an electrical outlet.
 When they chew through electrical wiring, it can cause a short.
 They also commonly build nests in tight and hidden spaces like these.
 When you notice an accumulation of bugs or ants in your electrical outlets, shut off the power at your circuit board.
 Most likely you’ll need to call an insect or pest control to handle the ants, and you’ll want to follow up with an electrician to inspect any and all damage to the wiring and outlet.

-Caring for Outdoor Electrical Outlets with Covers & Weatherproofing
+Safety With Electrical Outlets That Are Outdoors – Covers & Weatherproofing

 Rain, snow or excessive moisture even from morning dew can damage outdoor electrical outlets and cause fire hazards in some cases.
 You’ll want to use a “weatherproof while-in-use” cover and to make sure unused outlets are closed off.
 Your outdoor outlets should be plugged into a GFCI to prevent electric shock, electric fire hazard and electrocution.